napari/napari/docs/developers/documentation/docs_template.md

 changing layer properties or using a plugin.
 These changes in the Viewer should be shown to the user, and this can be easily achieved in your notebook with napari's `nbscreenshot` utility.
 Follow these steps to include screenshots of the napari viewer and hide code cells.

-Note that wherever possible, auto-generated screenshots are *greatly* prefered to static images.
+Note that wherever possible, auto-generated screenshots are *greatly* preferred to static images.

 #### 1. Use `nbscreenshot` for screenshots of the viewer